evandisoft/RedOnion/MunSharp/Overview.md

 Status:
-- On local munsharpintegration branch
+- On local coroutine-experiments branch
 - RedOnion successfully compiles and runs using the MunSharp project instead of the package.
 - MunSharp.Tests project is integrated
+- LICENSES were modified and placed in the MunSharp and MunSharp.Tests project folders.
+- Implementations that allow coroutines, and implement sleep, are in effect but untested.
+- Out of game tests for the new features of MunSharp were implemented.

 Goals:
 - Remove redundancy.
-The Kerbalua layer on top of MunSharp is probably mostly redundant.
+The Kerbalua layer on top of MunSharp may be mostly redundant.
 - Provide coroutines to the user.
 Instead of using autoyield for regularly interrupting execution, implement a way of doing that that is compatible with giving the user access to coroutines.
 - Customize MunSharp to work as smoothly as possible with Munos.
 - Figure out debugging possibilities.